cecilegaudron/coded-cream/README.md

 - The choice must be made by indicating the corresponding number
 - The price for an ice cream flavor and a topping is displayed

+- __Global and Mutables Variables__
+I know that using Global Variables is not a good practice.
+I just want to use local, global and mutable variables for this project to experiment with the different possibilities.

 ### Features Left to Implement
 I have many ideas for this project.
 First, I need to practice Python a few more weeks, to better understand the logic, in order to realize them.